I started looking for the best vegan protein powder over a year ago by buying and testing as many as I could find.

 It’s another Vega product, and pretty easily found in stores if you’re not a fan of online shopping.

 Vega Protein and Greens is very similar to Vega Sport, it just has less protein, but it has ingredients like kale and spinach added to give it extra vitamins and minerals.
+It’s an okay vegan source of calcium, which can often be hard to get.

 Basically, if you’re an athlete, go with Vega Sport (#2 overall).
 If you’re just looking for a protein powder that gives you a good amount of extra protein and general nutrition, try Vega Protein and Greens.